 The maximum dose for this treatment differs from one patient to another.
 However, most treatment plans stick to the 300-600 mg maximum daily dose.
 Patients should start on a low dose and never skip straight to the maximum dose as this can induce pregabalin side effects.

 Using an anticonvulsant treatment to alleviate extreme angst may seem like an ineffective concept.
 However, in clinical studies, pregabalin has been shown to be effective in the treatment of anxiety, particularly generalised anxiety disorder.
-Anxiety is a psychologically-based condition affecting 1 in every 6 people in the UK.
+Anxiety is a psychologically-based condition affecting 1 in every 6 people in the EU.

 Generalised anxiety disorder is characterised by continuous and excessive worry about various things like work, health and family, even when there is no cause for concern.
 This condition is characterised by feelings of extreme tension, excessive worry and physical symptoms like increased heart rate.
 Patients with anxiety disorders typically experience intrusive thoughts or worries, causing them to avoid certain situations that may induce anxiety.